Christian-Emmanuel5/Frontendm-challenges/challenge1/README.md

 - [mdn css box-shadow](https://developer.mozilla.org/en-US/docs/Learn_web_development/Howto/Solve_CSS_problems/Add_a_shadow) - Handy for a quick refresher.
 - [git-fundamentals](https://www.epicweb.dev/tutorials/git-fundamentals/commands/intro-to-git-fundamentals) - Helped me to understand git better.
 - [The Markdown Guide](https://www.markdownguide.org/) - To learn what markdown files are and how to write them.
-- [Chatgpt](https://www.chatgpt.com) - Off course our handy tool for quick refreshers and everyday tasks 😉.
+- [Chatgpt](https://www.chatgpt.com) - Of course our handy tool for quick refreshers and everyday tasks 😉.

 ### Appreciations